Introductory Algebra II Lecture

 Objectives:

-1. Find the square root of perfect squares and opposite of the square root of perfect squares.
+1. Find the square root of perfect squares and opposite of the square root of

 2. Approximate the square root of a number.